ufoot/godot-rust-cross-compiler/README.md

   * `x86_64-unknown-linux-gnu`: Linux, 64-bit Intel (standard Linux computers)
   * `i686-unknown-linux-gnu`: Linux, 32-bit Intel

 The toy app can serve as an example on how to build an app with Godot and Rust.
+When you launch it it shoud say something about a `msg from Rust`.

 The [docker image](https://hub.docker.com/repository/docker/ufoot/godot-rust-cross-compiler) can be used to build your own projects, without having to setup the whole toolchain.
-It is just there, ready to use.
+It is huge, about 4Gb compressed, and 10Gb once installed.
+However, please consider that if you wanted to install an equivalent, complete local toolchain, it would very likely be as big.

 Cross Compiler Toy
 ------------------